skrey/yellow-extensions/source/blog/README.md

 `BlogLocation` = blog location, empty means current folder
 `BlogNewLocation` = location for new blog pages, [supported placeholders](#settings-placeholders)
-`BlogPagesMax` = number of pages to show per shortcut
+`BlogPagesMax` = number of pages to show per shortcut, 0 for unlimited
 `BlogPaginationLimit` = number of entries to show per page

 <a id="settings-placeholders"></a>The following placeholders for new blog pages are supported: